Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Safety inspectors grading a restaurant will also have a checklist of items that need to be covered to clear the establishment to serve food.
 These checklists improve quality, consistency, and security.

 A go-live checklist will similarly help you ensure that your project is not going to fail due to something that was missed in the planning or preparation go live process.
+It helps you ensure all vital change management steps are taken.

 The pre-go-live checklist includes a list of requirements that need to be met before the project can be completed successfully.
 Using the project go live checklist not only helps with double-checking that all requirements have been met, but also acts as a planning tool.